allonsg/allonsg/README.md

 ### Hi there 👋

-I'm Junior Frontend developer, so feel free to browse my page and look at the interesting things I have here 😉
+I'm Frontend developer, so feel free to browse my page and look at the interesting things I have here 😉

 - ⚡ Fun fact: today's date is written on your right in the corner 🧘
 - 🌱 I’m currently learning Node.js and PostgreSQL 🎓